White Argentines: History

 The Fort of Buenos Aires was the defense of the city until 1882.

+Blessing of the national flag on May 25, 1812, by the priest Juan Ignacio Gorriti with the flag held by Manuel Belgrano at the Cathedral Basilica of the Holy Saviour in San Salvador de Jujuy, Argentina.

 The city of Buenos Aires was first founded in 1536 by the Spanish conquistador Pedro de Mendoza.
-This foundation was unsuccessful due to problems with the local indigenous peoples (mainly Querandies) and a lack of supplies, leading to the settlement being abandoned in 1541, and was later founded again in 1580 by Juan de Garay.
+This foundation was unsuccessful due to problems with the local indigenous peoples (the Querandí) and a lack of supplies, leading to the settlement being abandoned in 1541, and was later founded again in 1580 by Juan de Garay.

 The first permanent European settlement founded in what is now Argentina was Santiago del Estero in 1553.
 The foundation was carried out by the Spanish explorer Francisco de Aguirre.
 Santiago del Estero is known as the "Mother of Cities" because several expeditions that founded other cities in Argentine territory departed from there.
 The current Argentine territory was one of the most irrelevant and forgotten regions of the Spanish Empire because the vast majority of the economic benefits were in Upper Peru and in the viceroyalties of Peru, New Spain and New Granada and so Argentina did not receive a large number of slaves and settlers.
-In addition to having a fairly low number of native population, that made it the most unpopulated territory of the Spanish Empire, along with the Provincias Internas.
+In addition to having a fairly low number of native population, which made it one of the least populated territories of the Spanish America.

 The Spanish settled in the New World during the viceregal era and their children born in America were known as criollos although they could not hold the position of viceroy, which, being the representation of the king, could be occupied only by someone born in Peninsular Spain.
 Other castes known for having white skin were the castizos and the Octavons although they had a small percentage of native and black blood, respectively.
 In 1778, during the mandate of Viceroy J. J. de Vértiz y Salcedo, a census was carried out in which it was found that 37.54% of the people in the current Argentine territory were white, then in the years following independence, provincial censuses were carried out, in 1827 in Buenos Aires 73.8% and in 1833 in Corrientes 87.2% of the population was white.
 It is worth noting that after independence, President Bernardino Rivadavia established the Migration Commission, although during the following years it did not have great relevance due to the instability in the United Provinces of the Rio de la Plata.